LevantinLynx/gotify-to-ntfy-proxy/README.md

 # Gotify to Ntfy Proxy

 This is intended to be used with Proxmox v8+ to get Ntfy integration with the "new" notification system.
 At time of writing there is no native Ntfy integration in Proxmox.

 ## Proxmox settings
 Go to Datacenter > Notifications > Add > Gotify

-In this example the proxy is running on "http://10.0.0.6:8008" topic on Ntfy is "your_topic_name" and the notify token is "tk_yoursupersecretntfytoken".
+In this example the proxy is running on "http://10.0.0.6:8008" topic on Ntfy is "your_topic_name" and the ntfy token is "tk_yoursupersecretntfytoken".

 <img src="imgs/gotify-to-ntfy-proxy-1.png" alt="How to add Gotiy to Ntfy Proxy in Proxmox" width="633" style="max-width:100%;">